germal/OpenCVB/README.md

 detailed but it will be slower than C++.
 Usually, OpenCV is doing most of the real work in optimized C++ through the OpenCVSharp interface.
-Most algorithms run reasonably fast even in Debug mode because the release version of OpenCVSharp is active even when in the solution is in Debug mode.
+Most algorithms run reasonably fast even in Debug mode because the release version of OpenCVSharp is active even when the solution is in Debug mode.

 Critics will point out that a Windows 10 app using VB.Net is not easily portable but the entire OpenCVB application does not need to be ported to other